 There is one interleaved spectrum channel allocated to Bilsdale, CH24, which may be used for local TV, one for York and one for Middlesborough.
-In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 31 and 37 may (or may not....) be used at some time in the future for more TV channels, but all of these are within the K group anyway.
+In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 31 and 37.
+All of these are within the K group.

 Because of wideband antennas poor response at the bottom of the band, anyone who really requires a “high gain” aerial on a K group transmitter, e.g. Bilsdale, should actually fit a K group !
 See Bilsdale transmitter`s graph